Are you board certified?

 How many surgical procedures can I have done at the same time?

-What is more important is what the procedures are being combined.
+It is more important to consider what procedures are being combined.

-An additional benefit comes in the form of scaling down costs of operating room and anesthesia fees when procedures are combined.
+An additional benefit of combining procedures comes in the form of scaling down costs of operating room and anesthesia fees.

 Am I too young to get Botox/Filler?
 At what age should I start?